OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - Diesel, diesel-async, diesel-migrations, deadpool Diesel, schema files, and Diesel CLI tooling have no remaining consumers;
 - external API, error, ordering, pagination, batch, and transaction parity tests pass;
 - no transaction mixes SeaORM and SQLx execution;
+- direct SQLx and `sqlx-cli` are pinned to 0.9.0, with the locked dependency graph recorded;
+- locked offline builds pass with `DATABASE_URL` unset and `SQLX_OFFLINE=true`;
+- `Prefer`/`Require` TLS behavior, PostgreSQL error details, and exactly-once SeaORM query logging match the verified design;
 - `database`, `models`, and root `editoast` build and lint;
 - no new offline-metadata CI enforcement has been added;
 - no transitional or throwaway comments, tests, helpers, types, features, or configuration remain;